Frequently asked questions for Azure Information Protection

 How can I determine if my tenant is on the unified labeling platform?

-When your tenant is on the unified labeling platform, sensitivity labels can be used by clients and services that support unified labeling.
+When your tenant is on the unified labeling platform, it supports sensitivity labels that can be used by clients and services that support unified labeling.
 If you obtained your subscription for Azure Information Protection in June 2019 or later, your tenant is automatically on the unified labeling platform and no further action is needed.
 Your tenant might also be on this platform because somebody migrated your Azure Information Protection labels.

 What's the difference between the Azure Information Protection client and the Azure Information Protection unified labeling client?